 After you’ve provided all of the required information as accurately as possible, don’t go signing right away!
 In Maryland, notices need to be signed and notarized to be valid.
 Now you’re ready to send the preliminary notice to the property owner.

 How to serve a Maryland notice (and when)

 The base rule is that subcontractors must serve notice within 120 days of the last day of furnishing labor or materials to the project.
+Note that the trigger for the start of the 120 count is the last day of substantive work, not corrective or repair work (so punch list work does not count).
 Since subcontractors have 180 days to file a mechanics lien in Maryland after the date of last furnishing, the law provides a 60-day window to either resolve the dispute or enforce the mechanics lien claim.

 The same 120-day deadline applies to single-family, owner-occupied residential projects, but with a catch.
 The notice must be received by the owner before they make full payment to the general contractor.

-Notice must be sent by registered or certified mail, with return receipt requested or can also be delivered personally.
+Notice must be sent by registered or certified mail, with return receipt requested (it can also be delivered personally).
 And, if there’s more than one owner, notice only needs to be sent to one owner in order to be effective.
 Once the owner receives the notice, they do have the option of withholding that amount from the next payment to the prime contractor.

 This seems pretty straightforward, but there are some interesting aspects to serving a Maryland preliminary notice.